findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 1. Could this work and be safe without any help from the current PKI?
 (Naturally, it doesn't mean that we couldn't use individual protocols like TLS, etc. The infrastructure is the keyword here.)
-2. Can an use case or a protocol action be executed peer to peer, i.e. between only two parties?
+2. Can a use case or a protocol action be executed peer to peer, i.e. between only two parties?
 (Doesn't still necessarily mean off-line)

 ## Headless FIDO2/WebAuthn Authenticator

 > FIDO2 is the name of the standard.
-WebAuthn is just a browser JS API to talk to
+WebAuthn is just browser JS API to talk to
 > the authenticators.
 So correct way to call your server is "FIDO2 Server" and
 > to say "Authentication with FIDO2". -
 > [WebAuthn Resource List](https://github.com/herrjemand/awesome-webauthn#faq)